positlabs/fast-artistic-videos-docker/README.md

 # fast-artistic-videos-docker

 The goal of this project is to provide a docker image to run [fast-artistic-videos](https://github.com/manuelruder/fast-artistic-videos).
-It will give users a consistent (working) environment to build from.
+It will give users a consistent, functional environment to build from.

 [![](./demo.gif)](https://www.youtube.com/watch?v=SKql5wkWz8E&t=3m26s)